-Here you can spot the endangered yellow-cheeked gibbon, rare hornbills, giant butterflies and grey faced tit-babbler.
-In the wetland is common to see green peafowl, Siamese crocodiles and hog deer.
+Here you can spot the endangered yellow-cheeked gibbon, rare hornbills, giant butterflies, and grey-faced tit-babbler.
+In the wetland is common to see green peafowl, Siamese crocodiles, and hog deer.

-In the Don Hua Sao National Protected Area, you can visit of the most stunning waterfall in Laos, the Tad Fane waterfall.
+In the Don Hua Sao National Protected Area, you can visit the most stunning waterfall in Laos, the Tad Fane waterfall.